 5. Sexually Transmitted Infections

 If you’re thinking, “An STI?
 At my age?!” here is something you should know: STIs are on the rise for all age groups, including older adults.
-In fact, chlamydia doubled in people ages 55 to 64 between 2012 and 2016.
-And because older adults are less likely to suspect that they have an STI, they’re less likely to get screened.
+In fact, chlamydia is the most common STI in adult women 55 to 64+.

 So how do you know if you have one?
 The symptoms of many STIs are the same as other vaginal infections: burning, itching, unusual discharge, and pain, though some people won’t have any symptoms.
 The most common STIs in women are HPV, gonorrhea, chlamydia, and genital herpes.
 Your doctor can do an STI screening at your normal check-up, but if you suspect you have an STI, see a physician right away.